gulpjs/gulp/docs/api/concepts.md

 ## Modules

 Gulp is made up of many small modules that are pulled together to work cohesively.
 By utilizing [semver][semver-external] within the small modules, we can release bug fixes and features without publishing new versions of gulp.
+Often, when you don't see progress on the main repository, work is being done in one of these modules.

-If you encounter an issue related to one of these modules, open an issue on the individual project repository.
+If you're having trouble, ensure your current modules are updated - using the `npm update` command.
+If the problem persists, open an issue on the individual project repository.

 * [undertaker][undertaker-external] - the task registration system
 * [vinyl][vinyl-external] - the virtual file objects